-We have audited the accompanying financial statements of the governmental activities, and the major fund of North Florida Workforce Development Board, Inc. D/B/A CareerSource North Florida (the Organization), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Organization's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the major fund of North Florida Workforce Development Board, Inc., as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise North Florida Workforce Development Board.
+Inc.'s basic financial statements as listed in the table of contents.